Performance Marketing Explained: How You Only Pay for Results

 - 6 effective channels: Social media ads, Google/Bing Ads, influencer marketing, native advertising, affiliate marketing, programmatic ads

-- Affiliate marketing component: External partners promote products for a performance fee, increasing reach without upfront investment
+- Affiliate marketing component: External partners promote products for a performance-based fee, increasing reach without upfront investment.

 What exactly is performance marketing?